Stationary broken parity states in active matter models: How is generic behavior restored?

-Next, we investigate the role of the inversion symmetry $\mathcal{R}_2$.
+Next, we investigate the role of the inversion symmetry $\mathcal{I}$.
 Panel (b) shows a bifurcation diagram with the same parameters as in (a) except that we turn on the quadratic terms by setting $\delta_1=0.02$ and $\delta_2=0.04$ thereby breaking the inversion symmetry.
 In particular, the small values of $\delta_1$ and $\delta_2$ allow a direct comparison with the symmetric case in panel~(a).
-It can be observed that the original snaking structure splits at the pitchfork bifurcations of the odd parity states (see inset) resulting in $Z$- and $S$-shaped branches (red lines).
-These pitchfork bifurcations correspond in (a) to spontaneous breaking of the point symmetry at the transition from antisymmetric to asymmetric states.
+It is observed that the original snaking structure splits at the pitchfork bifurcations of the odd parity states (see inset) resulting in $Z$- and $S$-shaped branches (red lines) as in \cite{HoKn2011pre}.
+These pitchfork bifurcations correspond in (a) to spontaneous breaking of the point symmetry at the transition from antisymmetric (odd parity symmetry) to asymmetric (no parity symmetry) states.
 In (b) this symmetry is no longer present and so cannot be broken.
 Instead, all antisymmetric states in (a) become asymmetric in (b).
 Note that sections of stable asymmetric solutions can be found on the $Z$-shaped structures, which in (a) represent the stable regions of the odd parity states.